yetanalytics/project-persephone/README.md

 ### Statement Ref Templates

 By default, Statement Ref Template validation is not supported; however, to allow for such support, `compile-profiles->validators` and `compile-profiles->fsms` take in an optional `:statement-ref-fns` argument.
 Its value needs to be a map of the following:
-| Map Key             | Description
+| Key                 | Description
 | ---                 | ---
-| `:get-statement-fn` | A function that takes a Statement ID and returns a Statement, or `nil` if not found.
+| <span style="white-space:nowrap">`:get-statement-fn`</span> | A function that takes a Statement ID and returns a Statement, or `nil` if not found.
 This function will be called to return the Statement referenced by a `StatementRef` object.
 | `:get-template-fn`  | A function that takes a Template ID and returns a Statement Template, or `nil` if not found.
 This function will be called to return the Template referenced by `ObjectStatementRefTemplate` or `ContextStatementRefTemplate`.

 This system allows for flexibility when retrieving Statements and Templates by ID, e.g. `get-statement-fn` may be a function that calls out an LRS to retrieve Statements.
 For convenience, two functions are provided in the `persephone.template.statement-ref` namespace for use with `statement-ref-fns`:
 | Function | Description
 | ---      | ---
 | `profile->id-template-map`          | Takes a Profile and returns a map between Template IDs and Templates.
-| `statement-batch->id-statement-map` | Takes a Statement batch and returns a map between Statement IDs and Statements.
+| <span style="white-space:nowrap">`statement-batch->id-statement-map`</span> | Takes a Statement batch and returns a map between Statement IDs and Statements.

 ### So...does it fit the spec?